History, tourist information, and nearby accommodation

 The number of visitors enjoying the waters here makes it no surprise that the first bathing machines were employed at Scarborough, enabling bathers to enjoy bathing in modest comfort.
 The popularity of Scarborough as a seaside destination led to new purpose-built hotels, such as the Crown and The Grand.

-There are 2 main beaches, each with its own distinct character.
+There are 2 main beaches, each with a distinct character.
 North Bay is quieter, with a nostalgic feel, while South Bay is a bustling place, bustling with people and a profusion of amusement arcades and ice-cream stalls.
 North Bay Miniature Railway is one of the oldest miniature railways in the country and takes visitors from Peasholm Park to Scalby Mills.

 Long before the coming of the Romans, the cliffs at Scarborough were used as a natural fortress by Iron Age peoples.
 Pottery finds suggest the site was used as early as 2100 BC, but not permanently settled until 800 BC.
 The Romans built a timber signal station in the late 4th century, then around AD 1000 a Saxon chapel was built within the Roman fort.

 In 1138 William le Gros, Earl of York, built a wall across the headland and began a new stone fortification.
 A settlement grew up outside the castle, and this settlement expanded and grew into the modern town of Scarborough.
 The castle was strengthened by a succession of kings, including Henry II and King John, and was a major royal stronghold in the north for centuries.

-The Rotunda, more properly known as the William Smith Museum of Geology, is the second oldest purpose-built museum in England.
-It was constructed in 1828 by William Smith, a prominent geologist, and houses local finds of geology and archaeology, plus an exhibit on the heritage of the Scarborough area.
+The Rotunda Museum, more properly known as the William Smith Museum of Geology, is the second oldest purpose-built museum in England.
+It was constructed in 1829 by William Smith, a prominent geologist, and houses local finds of geology and archaeology, plus an exhibit on the heritage of the Scarborough area.